tsantini/how_to_use_git/README.md

 ## Configuring git

-### this step is needed every time you are running git on a new computer or user
+### This step is needed every time you are running git on a new computer or user

 `git config --global user.name "Name"` -> any Name you want